 To perform the administrative task on Windows 10/8/7, we often open Command Prompt as an administrator.
 It is also possible to run Control Panel as an administrator in Windows 10/8/7; unfortunately, there is no direct way to open it as an administrator in any Windows version.
 There is nothing in Control Panel except shortcuts to programs and administrator tools such as Programs & Features and Folder Options.
 Control Panel contains links or various built-in programs of Windows, and hence Microsoft has not provided any direct way to run Control Panel as administrator.

 But, if you perform administrative tasks through Control Panel by signing in to your Windows, you might be interested in running it as an administrator.

-If you really want to open Control Panel as admin, it is possible to create a shortcut of the Control Panel on your desktop and then configure them to launch the shortcut as administrator.
+If you want to open the Control Panel as admin, it is possible to create a shortcut on your desktop and then configure them to launch the shortcut as administrator.